“And the OMSI thing, that’s NOT a crazy idea,” our client from OHSU said from the front row. “I really like it.”

 For both problems, the business model selection and the patent decision, our team had to develop both quantitative and qualitative decision criteria.
 For each commercialization route, we used the following decision criteria.

-Our weighted decision criteria tool indicated the Service option was the better solution.
+Our weighted decision criteria tool indicated the Service option was the better solution (but just barely).

 - Profit potential